ossobv/planb/README.rst

   too short.
 Also, use unique_together, so the friendlyname can be reused.
 * BUG: Items added to /exclude list are not deleted from destination if they have already been backed up once.
+* The 'data_files' in setup.py all get chucked into the virtualenv root.
+  We should place most of them in share/planb/ instead.

 -------